ledif/cv/cv.md

 Research Assistant
 May 2010 - Present
 * Developer of STAPL, a parallel superset of the C++ Standard Template Library.
+* Designed and implemented novel parallel graph algorithms and techniques that scale up to 131,072+ cores.
 * Advisors: Professors Nancy Amato and Lawrence Rauchwerger

 University of Massachusetts, Amherst, Amherst, MA, USA